<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2445087089227362&amp;ev=PageView&amp;noscript=1">

 • Version control.
 Put a revision date in the footer.
 Auditors like seeing that your templates evolve as your program matures.

-Provincial Documentation Standards to Keep in Mind
+Canadian Provincial Documentation Standards

 Template design is not just about convenience.
 Different provinces and certifying partners have slightly different expectations for what safety meeting documentation should contain.